 Delta Outflow Effects

 The NMFS green sturgeon recovery plan suggested that larval abundance and distribution may be influenced by spring and summer outflow and recruitment may be highest in wet years, making water flow an important habitat parameter (NMFS 2018b: 12).
 As noted by NMFS (2018b: 12), there are correlations between white sturgeon and Delta outflow, which have previously been used to infer potential effects on green sturgeon (ICF International 2016: 5-197 to 5-205).
-As discussed below for white sturgeon, the results of regression analyses for this impact analysis suggest that any potential effects of the alternatives on Delta outflow and white sturgeon year-class strength would be limited, primarily because the largest recruitment occurs in wetter years (Fish 2010) when there are smaller differences between the alternatives and NAA scenarios.
-This suggests potential Delta outflow effects of the alternatives on green sturgeon may also be limited.
+As discussed below for white sturgeon, the results of regression analyses for this impact analysis suggest that any potential effects of Alternatives 1, 2, and 3 on Delta outflow and white sturgeon year-class strength would be limited, primarily because the largest recruitment occurs in wetter years (Fish 2010) when there are smaller differences between Alternatives 1, 2, and 3 and the NAA scenarios.
+This suggests potential Delta outflow effects of Alternatives 1, 2, and 3 on green sturgeon may also be limited.

 CEQA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3

-Differences in flow results between Alternatives 1-3 and the NAA for the Sacramento River at Bend Bridge, near the upper limit of the green sturgeon spawning distribution in the Sacramento River, shows no changes between the NAA and the project alternatives.
-In reference to Sacramento River green sturgeon spawning habitat, differences in mean flow between Alternatives 1-3 are negligeable.
-Similarly, for green sturgeon larvae rearing habitat in the Sacramento River, differences in mean monthly flows between Alternatives 1-3 are minimal and may in certain situations have potential benefits.
+Differences in flow results between Alternatives 1, 2, and 3 and the NAA for the Sacramento River at Bend Bridge, near the upper limit of the green sturgeon spawning distribution in the Sacramento River, shows no changes between the NAA and Alternatives 1, 2, and 3.
+In reference to Sacramento River green sturgeon spawning habitat, differences in mean flow between Alternatives 1, 2, and 3 are negligible.
+Similarly, for green sturgeon larvae rearing habitat in the Sacramento River, differences in mean monthly flows between Alternatives 1, 2, and 3 are minimal and may in certain situations have potential benefits.

-Modeled results indicate that Alternatives 1-3 would have a greater likelihood of having flows potentially low enough to create adverse passage conditions in the Sacramento River.
+Modeled results indicate that Alternatives 1, 2, and 3 would have a greater likelihood of having flows potentially low enough to create adverse passage conditions in the Sacramento River.
 This could potentially result in some delays in upstream migration; however, it is likely adults would hold and continue their migration and spawning after flow subsequently increased.

-Modeled results indicate that Alternatives 1-3 are not expected to have any substantial effect with regard to flow on spawning and egg incubation of green sturgeon in the Feather River.
-Additionally, for the Feather River, modeling results indicate that Alternatives 1-3 provide slightly improved Feather River flow conditions for upstream and downstream passage.
-In-Delta and upstream operations and their impacts associated with Alternatives 1-3 on green sturgeon would be negligible on green sturgeon and their spawning habitat.
-Per the above discussion related to green sturgeon, impacts associated with operations of Alternative 1–3 on green sturgeon would be less than significant.
+Modeled results indicate that Alternatives 1, 2, and 3 are not expected to have any substantial effect with regard to flow on spawning and egg incubation of green sturgeon in the Feather River.
+Additionally, for the Feather River, modeling results indicate that Alternatives 1, 2, and 3 provide slightly improved Feather River flow conditions for upstream and downstream passage.
+In-Delta and upstream operations and their impacts associated with Alternatives 1, 2, and 3 on green sturgeon would be negligible on green sturgeon and their spawning habitat.
+Per the above discussion related to green sturgeon, operation of Alternative 1, 2, or 3, would not have a substantial adverse effect, either directly or through habitat modifications, on green sturgeon.
+Operations of Alternative 1, 2, or 3 would be less than significant.

-NEPA Significance Determination and Mitigation Measures for Alternatives 1, 2, and 3
+NEPA Conclusion and Mitigation Measures for Alternatives 1, 2, and 3

 Operations effects on green sturgeon would be the same as described above for CEQA.
 Operation of Alternative 1, 2, or 3 would have no adverse effect on green sturgeon.